 Lunch, exhibition and networking

-We look in depth at the recent installation of the latest emergency lighting technology for the estates and facilities department of a major university.
+We look in depth at the recent installation of the latest emergency lighting technology in a public housing project.
 We look at the brief, the challenges and how the solution was arrived at.

 Coffee, exhibition and networking